thawte logo

 The Dene and Na-Dene Indian Migration 1233 AD: Escape from Genghis Khan to America

-The Dene and Na-Dene Indian Migration 1233 AD: Escape from Genghis Khan to America, by Ethel G. Stewart
+The Dene and Na-Dene Indian Migration 1233 AD: Escape from Genghis Khan to America,

 Ethel Stewart does a credible job of proving that there were trans-Pacific contacts etween Asia and the west cosat of North Amrica in the Thirteenth Century.
 She also comes up with points of comparison between Dene traditions and Asian roots that are fascinating.
 The trouble with many scholarly works is that they are boring.
 Not so in this case!
 Those who are fascinated with subjects such as those with which she deals may find it to be as much or more of a "page truner" or "all night read" than a really well done mystery thriller.
-Hardcover, 566 pgs.

 $49.95